jimenanemina1/challengeQA/README.md

-# What your tests needs to do:
+# What your test needs to do:

 - Having the https://www.mercadolibre.com.ar/ web site as web application your test will need to do: